MischaU8/yumyum/selections/selection-modes_uFO5TgRj4jY.md

 yum yum
-Floyd here with a quick introduction to selection modes and plasticity by default all selection modes are active which enables you to select objects control points edges and faces you can
+Floyd here with a quick introduction to selection modes in Plasticity by default all selection modes are active which enables you to select objects control points edges and faces you can